Hidden Markov Models and the Bayes Filter in Categorical Probability: The Bayes filter in Markov categories

 where we have moved the $Y_t$ input to right to obtain a more convenient way of drawing the diagram.
 An application of \cref{prop:ConditioningCoherence}\ref{cond:CondCoherencePostComp} lets us rewrite the diagram further to

 since the inner conditional is precisely the definition of $\filtB{t-1}$.
-Note that this reasoning is still valid at $t = 0$ if we take all objects and morphisms at negative times to be given by $\monUnit$ and $\id_{\monUnit}$, respectively. \end{proof}
+This reasoning is still valid for $t = 0$ if we take all objects and morphisms at time $-1$ to be given by $\monUnit$ and $\id_{\monUnit}$, respectively. \end{proof}

 We will consider instances of the Bayes filter in the usual Markov categories of interest in the subsequent subsections and end here with a few general remarks.